-The total Chinook salmon run in 2015 was approximately 125,000 fish, with a spawning escapement of 108,502 and a subsistence harvest of 16,100 Chinook salmon.
-An additional yield of approximately 16,000 fish was available for harvest, which would have resulted in a spawning escapement near the midpoint of the drainagewide goal.
+The total Chinook salmon run in 2015 was 125,578 fish, with a spawning escapement of 108,974 and a subsistence harvest of 16,124 Chinook salmon.
+An additional yield of approximately 16,000 fish was available, which would have resulted in a spawning escapement near the midpoint of the drainagewide goal.

-The 2016 total Chinook salmon run was approximately 128,600 fish, with a spawning escapement of 97,478 and subsistence harvest of 30,600 Chinook salmon.
+The 2016 total Chinook salmon run was 130,475 fish, with a spawning escapement of 99,257 and subsistence harvest of 30,693 Chinook salmon.
+An additional yield of approximately 7,000 fish was available, which would have resulted in a spawning escapement near the midpoint of the drainagewide goal.

-The 2017 total Chinook salmon run was approximately 133,100 fish, with a spawning escapement of 116,508 and a subsistence harvest of 16,300 Chinook salmon.
-An additional yield of approximately 24,000 fish was available for harvest, which would have resulted in a spawning escapement near the midpoint of the drainagewide goal.
+The 2017 total Chinook salmon run was 131,677 fish, with a spawning escapement of 115,007 and a subsistence harvest of 16,380 Chinook salmon.
+An additional yield of approximately 22,000 fish was available, which would have resulted in a spawning escapement near the midpoint of the drainagewide goal.

-The 2018 total Chinook salmon run was approximately 132,300 fish, with a spawning escapement of 109,583 and a preliminary subsistence harvest of 22,200 Chinook salmon.
-An additional yield of approximately 16,500 fish was available for harvest, which would have resulted in a spawning escapement near the midpoint of the drainagewide goal.
+The 2018 total Chinook salmon run was 136,135 fish, with a spawning escapement of 113,404 and a preliminary subsistence harvest of 22,266 Chinook salmon.
+An additional yield of approximately 21,000 fish was available, which would have resulted in a spawning escapement near the midpoint of the drainagewide goal.